codeface-io/mac-stack/README.md

 ## Exact Default Setup

-Without customizing anything, the resulting setup has the **latest** versions of:
+Without customizing anything, the resulting setup will be as follows, with all software being **updated to its latest version**:

 1. `brew` (Homebrew)
 2. Everything declared in [`Brewfile`](Brewfile)